GRANTS & AWARDS

 There are many awards, grants, fellowships and other opportunities available to further your exploration goals.
 These are only a sample.
 Check each grant/award website directly for details and deadlines.
-USA government grants have recently had many updates to requirements, so please review the specific program website frequently.
-Members/Fellows seeking support with awards or grants should contact us for assistance.
+USA government grants have recently had many updates to requirements, and changes happen rapidly, so please review the specific program website frequently.
+Members/Fellows seeking support with awards or grants should contact Constance Scharff, PNW Chapter Grants/Awards Volunteer Coordinator.

-This category supports exploration and field research for those who are just beginning their research careers.
+This grant supports exploration and field research for those who are just beginning their research careers.
 We recommend applying if you are a graduate/post-graduate student or an early career scientist conducting fieldwork.

 Fulbright

 Offers a wide range of opportunities for researchers, graduate students, physicians, and others.
 The program tends to prefer people with university/institutional affiliations.
-Fulbright grants are currently expected to continue for 2026, but be in contact with a program representative from IIE for guidelines for your specific program.
+Fulbright grants are currently expected to continue for 2027, but be in contact with a program representative from IIE for guidelines for your specific program.
+Award areas, research topics, and countries are constantly changing.

 The goal of this grant is to foster a new generation of explorers dedicated to advancing the scientific knowledge of our world.
-We recommend applying if you are a high school student, college undergraduate, or independent researcher doing work at an equivalent level.
+We recommend applying if you are a high school student, a college undergraduate, or an early career independent researcher.

 Hidden Compass pathfinder prize